"For problems involving directions from a fixed origin (or 'pole') O, we often find it convenient to specify a point P by its polar coordinates

 We can see that the angle formed by the radius vector and the tangent is constant.

-In the next applet you can play with a particular case: the Golden Equiangular Spiral.
+In the next video you can see a particular case: the Golden Equiangular Spiral.
 This spiral is related with the Golden Rectangle.

 This example is the golden equiangular spiral.